sym3tri/CSS-Inject/README.md

 * Specify any hosted CSS file to inject (local files must be hosted under http://localhost/... - security restriction of Chrome)
 * Single click toggles injection on/off
+* Native JavaScript only - no included libraries or unnecessary code to slow you down.

 ## Why do I want this?